TomasVotruba/tomasvotruba.com/resources/posts/2023/2023-09-06-from-symfony-to-laravel-5-steps-to-prepare-your-symfony-project.md

 id: 394
 title: "From Symfony to Laravel - 5 Steps to Prepare your Symfony Project"
 perex: |
-    Framework migration challange few choose take - yet in some cases, it makes sense for business, for project health and pure joy from coding.
+    Framework migration is a challenge few choose to take - yet in some cases, it makes sense for business, for project health, and pure joy from coding.
 Once you know [the recipe](https://getrector.com/blog/how-to-migrate-legacy-php-applications-without-stopping-development-of-new-features), it clear the switch [is doable](https://getrector.com/blog/success-story-of-automated-framework-migration-from-fuelphp-to-laravel-of-400k-lines-application).

-    Today we look on steps that will prepare your Symfony project for future Laravel migration.
+    Today, we'll look at steps to prepare your Symfony project for future Laravel migration.
 ---

 <blockquote class="blockquote mt-4 mb-4 text-center">